khinsen/re-multif/README.md

 ## Study Documentation

 The [article](article.pdf) was written over a [ReScience submission template](https://github.com/ReScience/template) with a [custom makefile](doc/Makefile).
-Compiling this document may require the presence of several TeX packages and a Python installation.
+Compiling this document may require several TeX packages and a Python installation.

 ```bash
 $ cd doc
 $ make
 ```

-## License

-Our implementation is provided under the terms of the [Educational Community License (ECL) v2.0](src/LICENSE).

-The compiled document and its LaTeX sources, including images but not fonts, follow the [Creative Commons Attribution 4.0 International](doc/LICENSE) license.